bingeli1212/nitrile-preview/doc/DOC-diagram.md

         label.ulft "P₂" &P2
         path line1 = &P0 ~ &P1
         path line2 = &P1 ~ &P2
-        path m0 = &midpoint{&line1,\b }
+        path m0 = &midpoint{&line1,${b} }
-        path m1 = &midpoint{&line2,\b }
+        path m1 = &midpoint{&line2,${b} }
         dot &m0 &m1
         draw &m0 ~ &m1
         path line3 = &m0 ~ &m1
-        path B = &midpoint{line3,\b }
+        path B = &midpoint{line3,${b} }
         dot &B
         label.bot "m₀" &m0
         label.lft "m₁" {dx:-.1} &m1
         label.urt "B" &B
-      label.bot "t=\b" (-3,-2)
+      label.bot "t=${b}" (-3,-2)

-Note that if a for-loop contains two or more loop variables, the loop will always interates to cover the longest sequence, and for a loop variable that has run out of numbers in its sequence, a zero will be assumed for that variable.
+Note that if a 'for' command contains two or more loop variables, the loop will only go so far to cover the shortest sequence.

-Each for-loop would have defined a new '@' environment variable that will be assigned to an integer that equates to the current iteration.
+Each 'for' command would have also defined a new environment variable that is '@' that will be assigned to an integer that equates to the current iteration.
 The first iteration will be an integer 0, and the second one 1, and so on.

-# The 'fn' command
+# The "fn" command

-The 'fn' command serves to create a user defined arithmetic function.
+The "fn" command serves to create a user defined arithmetic function.
-This command starts with letter 'fn', followed immediately by a valid function names, an equal sign, and an arithmetic expression.
+This command starts with letter "fn", followed immediately by a valid function names, an equal sign, and an arithmetic expression.

 In the following example a function named 'f' is being defined with a